joedono/House-of-Z/NPCs/Durrstaft.md

 ### Poddrick Mosrii
 Male dwarf.
 Another very old friend of Fran's.
 The two of them essentially taught each other fishing, a la Ryu and Ken.
 Fran and party found him in the Durrstaft prison for an unspecified crime.

+### Kartha
+Female elf.
+One of the head waitresses at the Warm Boulder.

+### Tartha
+Female elf.
+The other head waitress.

 ## Temple of Torm

 ### Nathan Sarnol